stoolball-england/stoolball-org-uk/Documentation/GettingStarted.md

 1. Clone this repository
 2. Clone the Umbraco Cloud git repository into a folder called `.UmbracoCloud` inside the root folder of this repository
 3. Open `Stoolball.sln` in Visual Studio
+4. Select the solution in Solution Explorer and press Alt+Enter (or right-click, Properties).
+In the Properties dialog select "Single startup project" and choose Stoolball.Web.
+Click OK.
-4. Press Ctrl+F5 to run without debugging using IIS Express
+5. Press Ctrl+F5 to run without debugging using IIS Express

 This will open the login screen for the Umbraco back office.
 Login using your Umbraco.io account.